Syaoran (Tsubasa: Reservoir Chronicle, clone): Characterization and themes

 Across his journey, Syaoran desires power to able to accomplish his missions.
 Similar to how the hunter Seishiro trained him once, he asks his partner Kurogane to teach him swordsmanship.
 This causes the two develop a brotherhood-like relationship in the process.
 However, unlike Kurogane or Ryuho, Syaoran does not dream of becoming stronger but instead discover new lands.
 Despite still training alongside, Syaoran is also comforted by Fay D. Flowright, forming a similar to the one he has with Kurogane.
-Although the series is a shōnen manga, Clamp incorporates shōjo manga motfifs into the character to attract a female demographic, with his desire to recover the magic feathers of Sakura being a common element of shōjo manga.